 13 September 2018

 Bluntly put – South Africa is in a mess.
 State-owned Enterprises are bankrupt and government departments are barely functioning.
-Transport, energy, healthcare, police, defence, water affairs, communications, education etc have been ruined through mismanagement and corruption.
+Transport, energy, healthcare, police, defense, water affairs, communications, education, etc have been ruined through mismanagement and corruption.
 In an effort to steal the Economic Freedom Fighters (EFF) thunder, the Marxist ANC is implementing land expropriation without compensation – a move that is guaranteed to bring further suffering to the poor.
-Looting, destruction of property, violent protests and other criminal acts are part of daily life in South Africa.
-Babies and grandmothers are raped, farmers are tortured and murdered, their wives raped in front of their children.
+Looting, destruction of property, violent protests, and other criminal acts are part of daily life in South Africa.
+Babies and grandmothers are raped, farmers are tortured and murdered, and their wives are raped in front of their children.
 Xenophobic attacks have resulted in foreigners from other African states being burnt alive.
 Animals are raped and livestock butchered alive as perpetrators hack off chunks of flesh while the animal is writhing in pain.
 It’s a bleak picture, one that is causing those who have the means to immigrate and escape a country with an average of 57 murders and over 100 rapes per day (keep in mind only 1 in 4 rapes are reported) This is a barbaric land where people of all races are suffering as wickedness increases.
 The people who thought that the ANC would liberate them and give them a future are beginning to realise that they have been betrayed by Nelson Mandela’s party.
-The ANC naturally lays the blame squarely at the feet of the “settlers” in an effort to disguise their incompetency, criminality and racism.
+The ANC naturally lays the blame squarely at the feet of the “settlers” to disguise their incompetency, criminality, and racism.
 While the apartheid government believed God was on their side, the ANC government looks to their ancestors for guidance.
 Superstition and witchcraft are still firmly entrenched in South Africa.
-South Africa may be the next Zimbabwe or Venezuela, or be colonised by China if nothing changes.
+South Africa may be the next Zimbabwe or Venezuela or be colonised by China if nothing changes.

 False hope is not the solution:

 Naturally, many of us are asking the following question – is there hope for South Africa from a biblical perspective?
 Yes, say those ministries that are a part of the New Apostolic Reformation, as well as many in charismatic circles.
 There are so many voices in South Africa selling a false narrative (and in doing so a false hope) that it is impossible to name them all.
-Instead I’ll offer some suggestions on how to identify the false teachings that many South Africans are falling for, and point out what scripture actually teaches.
+Instead, I’ll offer some suggestions on how to identify the false teachings that many South Africans are falling for, and point out what scripture teaches.

 Here is a list of seven fallacies or false teachings:

-1. The church needs to exercise it’s authority.
+1. The church needs to exercise its authority.

-This mistaken belief assumes that if the church would simply exercise it’s spiritual authority, the state of the nation will improve.
-Decrees and declarations are spoken into the wind and spiritual warfare is employed in order to “turn South Africa back to God.”
-If strategic level spiritual warfare actually worked, the earth would have been a Christian utopia by now.
+This mistaken belief assumes that if the church would simply exercise its spiritual authority, the state of the nation will improve.
+Decrees and declarations are spoken into the wind and spiritual warfare is employed to “turn South Africa back to God.”
+If strategic level spiritual warfare worked, the earth would have been a Christian utopia by now.
 Satan and his demons have been bound millions of times by intercessors around the globe, yet wickedness is on the increase.
 One verse that proponents of the spiritual warfare strategy cite is Matthew 18:18: “Truly, I say to you, whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven.”
 This verse is actually about church discipline, not binding Satan.
 The church cannot bind the “strong man” over South Africa, neither can we bind the “spirit of violence, corruption, racism” or any other negative trait.

 Watch out for teachers who bind Satan and various spirits such as violence and racism.
 They may have godly intentions, but their methodology such as spiritual mapping is unbiblical.
 The church has no authority over the world and cannot bind Satan.
 Dominion theology has led some to believe that the church can usher in the kingdom of God.
 This leads us to the second fallacy.

-2. The church needs to extend and enforce it’s influence.
+2. The church needs to extend and enforce its influence.

 While the gospel is salt and light, and any nation that implements biblical principles will have a better society, we are not called to transform the world but to transform people through the gospel and by making disciples.
-The world has it’s prince, and it’s not Jesus: “And you were dead in the trespasses and sins in which you once walked, following the course of this world, following the prince of the power of the air, the spirit that is now at work in the sons of disobedience – among whom we all once lived in the passions of our flesh, carrying out the desires of the body and the mind, and were by nature children of wrath, like the rest of mankind” Ephesians 2:1-3
+The world has its prince, and it’s not Jesus: “And you were dead in the trespasses and sins in which you once walked, following the course of this world, following the prince of the power of the air, the spirit that is now at work in the sons of disobedience – among whom we all once lived in the passions of our flesh, carrying out the desires of the body and the mind, and were by nature children of wrath, like the rest of mankind” Ephesians 2:1-3

-“We know that we are from God, and the whole world lies in the power of the evil one” .
+“We know that we are from God, and the whole world lies in the power of the evil one”.

 1 John 5:19

 Jesus said that His kingdom is not of this world, yet the goal of the New Apostolic Reformation (NAR) is to capture the seven mountains or seven spheres of society.
 The irony of course is that a movement intent on making the world more “Christian” is in fact contributing to a great apostasy.
-Those who believe that the church will conquer this world make no distinction between the promises God made Israel and the promises God has given his church.
+Those who believe that the church will conquer this world make no distinction between the promises God made to Israel and the promises God has given his church.
 They will usually refer to the old testament, ignore the context, and claim specific covenantal blessings applicable to Israel alone.
 The second error is that they hope to usher in conditions on earth that will only be realised during the millennial reign of Christ on earth.

 Watch out for references to the seven mountains or spheres of society.
 Typically, self appointed apostles and prophets will talk about Heaven invading earth.
-Dreams, visions and prophecies instead of scripture will confirm their messages.
+Dreams, visions, and prophecies instead of scripture will confirm their messages.
 Be careful of those who claim that South Africa will “return to the Lord” or be “born again in a day.”

 3. We should repent on behalf of our forefathers and break generational curses over our lives.

-We cannot repent for the sins of our ancestors, neither can we repent on behalf of our nation.
+We cannot repent for the sins of our ancestors, nor can we repent on behalf of our nation.
 This idea stems from certain old testament scriptures that have nothing to do with any nation except the history of Israel under the old covenant.
 That being said, even the old testament confirms that “The soul who sins shall die.
 The son shall not suffer for the iniquity of the father, nor the father suffer for the iniquity of the son.
 The righteousness of the righteous shall be upon himself, and the wickedness of the wicked shall be upon himself.”
 Ezekiel 18:20

 If we need to break a generational curse, then Christ’s death on the cross was insufficient to deliver us from all evil.
 Scripture is clear – “Christ redeemed us from the curse of the law by becoming a curse for us – for it is written, “Cursed is everyone who is hanged on a tree” Galatians 3:13